ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 ### Importing from modules: `ckeditor5-rules/allow-imports-only-from-main-package-entry-point`

-This rule ensures that all imports from `@ckeditor/*` packages are done through the main package entry points.
-This is required for the editor types to work properly and to ease migration to the installation methods introduced in CKEditor&nbsp;5 version 42.0.0.
+This rule ensures that all imports from the `@ckeditor/*` packages are done through the main package entry points.
+This is required for the editor types to work properly and to ease migration to the installation methods introduced in CKEditor&nbsp;5 v42.0.0.

 👎&nbsp; Example of an incorrect code for this rule: